Tarceva, the Side Kick

 * If you are on Medicare and have Part D, you may be able to switch to another Part D plan that would cover the Tarceva.
 It is worth checking out.

-*Finally, check with the following 2 organizations about their assistance plan: The Tarceva Website Patient Resource Page and The Patient Access Network.
-Both of these organizations offer some assistance to cover the cost, if you qualify.
-Again, worth checking out.
+*Finally, check with the following organization about their assistance plan: The Genentech Patient Support Service.
+They are the manufacturers of Tarceva and may be able to offer some assistance to cover the cost, if you qualify.

 While Tarceva doesn't get a lot of press, it can still be a useful agent in the fight against pancreatic cancer.